Towards interpretable AI with quantum annealing feature selection: Results

 The transverse field encodes the importance of the filtered FMs

 such that its values range in $h_p \in [0,1]$.
 Finally, $\beta$ is a hyperparameter that defines the interplay between the two terms.
 For $\beta=1$ all the positive FMs are selected.
 Conversely, smaller $\beta$ values weaken this bias and encourage QA to explore a broader subset of FMs, thereby incorporating contributions from less dominant gradient components.
 In the limit $\beta=0$, only cosine similarity is considered, i.e. there are no constraints on the number of selected FMs and the solution will be the trivial null set.
-In our analysis, we set $\beta=0.7$ as we numerically observed the results were better if we gave slightly more weight to the importance.

 The QA protocol starts with initializing the qubits in the ground state of a driver Hamiltonian $\hat{H}_{D}=-\sum_{p}^{d}\hat{\sigma}_{x}^{(p)}$, i.e. in the full superposition state of all the bit-strings that encode all possible subsets of FMs $\ket{\psi}_{\mathrm{init}}=\bigotimes_{p=1}^{d} \ket{+}_p$, i.e. $\ket{\psi}_{\text{init}} = \frac{1}{2^{d/2}}\sum_{z\in \{0,1\}^{d}}\ket{z}$.
-Here,\\ $\sigma_x = $ represents the Pauli$-$X operator acting on qubit $p$.
+Here, $\sigma_{x}$ represents the Pauli$-$X operator acting on qubit $p$.
 The dynamics is governed by a time-dependent Hamiltonian

 where $s$ is the dimensionless time parameterized as $s\equiv\frac{t}{\tau}$, where $\tau$ is the total evolution time, $t$ is the time and $A(s)$ and $B(s)$ satisfy the conditions $B(0)=0$, $A(1)=0$.
 In our case, we chose a linear interpolation between $A$ and $B$, i.e. $A(s)=1-s$ and $B(s)=s$.